PROJ515/gummiarmCE/README.md

 **ATTENTION:** This bundle was not tested yet and should be used with caution, as errors in robotics software may cause damage to property and personnel.

-## Important testing, i.e., things that can break the robot and hurt people should include: ##
-- Joint limits (minAngle, maxAngle), Servo offset values (servoOffset, servoRange), motor min and max parameters
-- Dynamixel motor modes - check correct multiturn settings where applicable
-- Hardware assembly problems - e. g.
-180 degree rotations of 3d printed parts and motor

-## Additional testing and tunning necessary to make this release into a production one ##
-- Complete ee_handshake urdf and srdf model with appropriate mesh files
-- Fix or remove broken .launch files
-- Implement fastswitch model
-- Finish .yaml base and ee autogeneration
-- Remove unnecessary files
-- Test end-effector position in move-it

 # Before you run it

 1. Change the USB ids in src/gummi_base_template/manager.launch